jmxcode/learn-programming-laguages/README.md

 # Learn Programming Laguages

-The following are the list of things common about most programming language;
+The following are the list of things common to most programming languages;

 1. History
 2. Symbols/Characters